shannon-moran/computational-physics-F17/03_Project/ReadingNotes.md

 ## Outline:
 - Introduction
   - What is percolation?
+How is explosive percolation different?
+  - Networks:
+    - Undirected versus directed?
-  - What is directed versus undirected percolation?
+    - Ordered versus not?
-  - What is rank ordering, in the context of percolation?
   - What is the state of the art here?
   - What is the Erdos-Renyi model of percolation, and why might you want to change that?
 - Question/what I set out to do